chiupam/tutorial/Loon/Plus_EN/JaveScript_Modify_EN.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Modify the script settings in the `local script` interface.
 Through the combination, it can be concluded that there are six combinations.
 The operation is similar, this tutorial only describes two combinations

--Modify the alias, regular expression and script location of the script type to http-request/http-response
+- Modify the alias, regular expression and script location of the script type to http-request/http-response

--Modify the alias, expression and script location of the script type to cron
+- Modify the alias, expression and script location of the script type to cron

 ## Modify the regular expression of the script type as http-request/http-response and the script location